 To better understand how VPN's work, we wrote an article to help - How to Block VPN Access At Home.
-For this article, what I want you to take away is that via a VPN children, employees, are able to access whatever they want and while there is a lot you can do to block VPN's, it's not realistic to think you'll be able to block them all - one of the reasons for this is because of how extensions have been introduced and it's accessibility.
+For this article, what I want you to take away is that via a VPN, children and employees can access whatever they want and while there is a lot you can do to block VPN's, it's not realistic to think you'll be able to block them all - one of the reasons for this is because of how extensions have been introduced and its accessibility.

 This means that similar to Encrypted DNS, controlling access falls into the hands of the network administrators (parents and organizations alike) responsible for creating family friendly networks.

 The easiest way to do this in Windows is to use the Windows Registry.
-Via this mechanism, if coupled with our guidance on differentiating user roles, you are able to control what can, and can't, be installed on your devices.
+Via this mechanism, if coupled with our guidance on differentiating user roles, you can control what can, and can't, be installed on your devices.

 What the Registry File Does